pg-spot-ops/pg-spot-operator/README.md

 * Installs Postgres from official PGDG repos, meaning you get instant minor version updates
 * Supports Postgres versions v14-v17 (defaults to v16 currently if not specified)
 * Two instance selection strategies - "cheapest" and "random"
-  - Note that *--selection-strategy=random* can produce better eviction rates as cheaper instance types are in more danger of being overbooked.
+  - Note that `*--selection-strategy=random*` can produce better eviction rates as cheaper instance types are in more danger of being overbooked.
 For the same reason burstable instances are not recommended at all for real work.
 * Allows also to explicitly specify a list of preferred instance types and cheapest used
 * Uses Debian 12 base images / AMI-s
-* Allows override of ALL *postgresql.conf* settings if user wishes so
+* Allows override of ALL `*postgresql.conf*` settings if user wishes so
 * Built-in basic Postgres tuning profiles for most common workloads (default, oltp, analytics, web)
 * Maintains a single instance per daemon to keep things simple
-* Supports a single EBS volume or all local / volatile instance disks in a volume group
+* Supports a single EBS volume or all local/volatile instance disks in a volume group
-* Tunable EBS volume performance via paid IOPS / throughput
+* Tunable EBS volume performance via paid IOPS/throughput
-* Supports block level S3 backups / restores via pgBackRest, meaning acceptable RPO possible even with instance storage
+* Supports block level S3 backups/restores via pgBackRest, meaning acceptable RPO possible even with instance storage
-* Can up/down-size the CPU / RAM requests
+* Can up/down-size the CPU/RAM requests
-* Can time-limit the instance lifetime via *--expiration-date "2024-10-22 00:00+03"*, after which it auto-terminates given the daemon is running
+* Can time-limit the instance lifetime via `*--expiration-date "2024-10-22 00:00+03"*`, after which it auto-terminates given the daemon is running
-* Fire-and-forget / self-terminating mode for the VM to expire itself automatically on expiration date
+* Fire-and-forget/self-terminating mode for the VM to expire itself automatically on expiration date
 * Optional on-the-VM detailed hardware monitoring support via node_exporter + Grafana

 ## Non-features